 We did end up finding an apartment that we can cook in, but we don’t cook as often as we used to back in Sydney.
 Why bother, when instead of spending $20 on groceries and an hour preparing dinner, I could order Thai AND have it delivered to my door within 30 minutes?

 3. You can go for days without leaving your apartment

 Everything, and I mean everything, can be ordered online and delivered to your door in New York.
 Food, alcohol, cleaning supplies, furniture… you name it.
 When you live in a 4th floor walk up like we do, it becomes a whole lot more appealing to have someone bring you the things you need instead of going out to buy them and carrying them upstairs yourself.

 4. Events are always organised last minute

 As a New Yorker, it would be silly to plan your weekend more than a day in advance, as invitations to hang out/attend events will pop up anywhere from 24 hours to 30 minutes beforehand.
 It’s as if everyone just keeps an open schedule and then fills it to the brim at the last minute.

-5. It’s rare to make friends with a person who actually grew up in Nyc
+5. It’s rare to meet a person who actually grew up in NYC

 Most of the people here have moved from another city, another state, or another country (in fact, over 35% of the city’s residents are foreign born).
 We’ve made many friends in NYC, but we know exactly one person who grew up here.